Alitindrawan24/laravel-ip-whitelist/README.md

 IP_WHITELIST_ENABLE=true
 ```

-You can add the list of IP that allowed in config/ip-whitelist.php
+You can add the list of IP that allowed in config/ip-whitelist.php using fix IP or using wildcard

 ```php
 /**